MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/New-ManagementScope.md

 ```

 ## DESCRIPTION
 After you create a regular or exclusive scope, you need to associate the scope with a management role assignment.
 To associate a scope with a role assignment, use the New-ManagementRoleAssignment cmdlet.
-For more information about adding new management scopes, see Create a regular or exclusive scope (https://technet.microsoft.com/library/dd351083.aspx).
+For more information about adding new management scopes, see [Create a regular or exclusive scope](https://docs.microsoft.com/exchange/create-a-regular-or-exclusive-scope-exchange-2013-help).

 For more information about regular and exclusive scopes, see [Understanding management role scopes](https://docs.microsoft.com/exchange/understanding-management-role-scopes-exchange-2013-help).